NVIDIA/NeMo/docs/source/nlp/nemo_megatron/gpt/gpt_training.rst

     wget https://s3.amazonaws.com/models.huggingface.co/bert/gpt2-merges.txt

-*Option 2:* Using `Google Sentencepiece <https://github.com/google/sentencepiece>`_ tokenizer library.
+*Option 2:* Use `Google Sentencepiece <https://github.com/google/sentencepiece>`_ tokenizer library.

-It comes as a dependency with NeMo, so if you have installed NeMo it should already be installed.
+Google Sentencepiece is included as a dependency with NeMo, so if you have installed NeMo, it should already be installed.
-Note that training tokenizer model will also take some time.
+Please note that training the tokenizer model will also take some time.

 .. code-block:: bash